chekwei4/airflow-amazon-products/README.md

 ## Data
 Raw data is available on the [source website](http://jmcauley.ucsd.edu/data/amazon/).

-Data consists of product reviews written by consumers who have purchases items from Amazon online store.
+Data consists of product reviews written by buyers who have purchases items from Amazon online store.
 The products are categorised into different product genre.
-Eg. Clothing, Shoes and Jewelry, Office Products, Musical Instruments etc.
+Eg. Clothing, Shoes and Jewelry, Office Products, Musical Instruments etc. Each data file consists of product reviews from the same category.

 The raw data downloaded is a `.gz` format, and after running below, a `.json` file is unzipped.